This document shows how to create an admin workstation that you can use to create GKE on-prem clusters.

 Getting an SSH connection to your admin workstation

-Near the end of the preceding output there is a command you can use to SSH into your admin workstation.
+Near the end of the preceding output there is a command you can use to get an SSH connection to your admin workstation.
 Enter that command now.
 For example:

 ssh -i /usr/local/google/home/me/.ssh/gke-admin-workstation firstname.lastname@example.org